-- 1. plagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained. - 2. improper collaboration in group work. - 3. copying or using unauthorized aids in tests and examinations. - 4.
+- 1. plagiarism, e.g. the submission of work that is not one's own or for which another credit has been obtained. - 2. improper collaboration in group work. - 3. copying or using unauthorized aids in tests and examinations. - 4 http://ug.degroote.mcmaster.ca/forms-and-resources/missed-course-work-policy/